Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Scilla supports a number of operations on map, which can be categorized as

-- *in-place* operations which modify maps without making any copies, hence they belong to the imperative fragment of Scilla.
+- *in-place* operations which modify *field* maps without making any copies, hence they belong to the imperative fragment of Scilla.
 These operations are efficient and recommended to use in almost all of the cases;
-- *copying* operations are intended to use in pure functions, e.g. when designing a Scilla library, because they never modify the original map they are called on.
-These operations may incur significant performance overhead.
+- *functional* map operations are intended to use in pure functions, e.g. when designing a Scilla library, because they never modify the original map they are called on.
+These operations may incur significant performance overhead as some of them create a new (modified) copy of the input map.
 Syntactically, the copying operations are all prefixed with ``builtin`` keyword (see below).
+Note that to call the functional builtins on a field map one first needs to make a *copy* of the field map using a command like so: ``map_copy <- field_map``, which results in gas consumption proportional to the size of ``field_map``.

 .. _Maps_inplace_operations: